Loki episode 2 recap, Easter eggs: Marvel's God of Mischief hunts himself through time

-Episode 2 of Loki's self-titled solo adventure hit Disney Plus on Wednesday, picking up with our favorite God of Mischief after his introduction to the Time Variance Authority's awesome power.
+Episode 2 of Loki's self-titled solo adventure on Disney Plus picks up with our favorite God of Mischief after his introduction to the Time Variance Authority's awesome power.
 The Marvel Cinematic Universe show follows the beloved villain's 2012 self in the wake of his dastardly escape in Avengers: Endgame.

 Loki (Tom Hiddleston) discovered that another version of him is wreaking havoc across the Sacred Timeline by slaughtering teams of TVA agents and gathering the reset charges they use to maintain the proper flow of time.
 Agent Mobius (Owen Wilson) recruits him to hunt the variant, reasoning that he can give them insight into the other Loki's devious plan.